Why become a foster home?

 Remember that you are preparing your foster for life with another family.
 You never know what that life will be like, so teach your foster things like how to stay off the furniture and to wait patiently for meals.
 Find out how your foster lets you know they need to go outside.
 And most important, give them lots of love and understanding.

-If your foster is showing signs of aggression or any other behavior problem, contact your state coordinator.
-They need to know there is an issue.
-If you feel you can handle it and help the foster improve, we will be happy to work with you.
-If you need help, your state coordinator knows of trainers and behaviorists who can help.
-If you feel you cannot handle the behavior issue on your own even with the help of professionals, your state coordinator can step in to take the cocker and place them with a trainer for a while or with another more experienced foster home.
+If your foster is showing signs of aggression or any other behavior problem, please contact your coordinator right away.
+If you feel you can handle the problem behavior and help the foster dog improve, we will be happy to work with you.
+Your coordinator can share tips and resources for you to try at home.
+They can also tell you about some of the trainers we work with and arrange behavior evaluations, when needed.
+If you feel you cannot handle the behavior issue on your own even with the help of professionals, your coordinator can arrange to relocate your foster dog to a different foster home.

 Time in foster care is time well spent for many dogs.
 A good rule of thumb is no less than one week in foster care.
 Usually we prefer two weeks.
 You may be tempted to move a dog more quickly, but remember the placement you select will likely be your foster’s home for the rest of his life.
 Hasty, convenient placements often backfire and the dog gets bounced again, or the home keeps the dog and is miserable with his behavior.
 We don’t promise your foster can be placed in two weeks.
 It takes as long as it takes to find the right match for each dog.

 It has been our experience that the two week mark is often the end of the “adjustment” period and the foster’s behavior may change.
 They are starting to feel comfortable in your home with your routine and begin to act more like their usual self.
 This is why we recommend at least two weeks in foster care.